Get the answers to all your burning charcoal grill frequently asked questions in my charcoal grill FAQ. Learn more with the Grilling Life Q&A.

 Depending on your configuration and how much coal you’re using, your grill should be able to reach temperatures up to 700°F plus easily.

-What’s The Difference Between Charcoal Briquettes And Lump Charcoal?
+What’s the Difference between Charcoal Briquettes & Lump Charcoal?

 Briquettes are compressed manufactured wood by-products that are made with fillers and accelerants that help them light and burn consistently but can leave an off-putting chemical taste behind on your food.
 On the other hand, lump charcoal has no additives and leaves less ash, and will burn hotter and faster than briquettes.